hongwei116/hello-world/README.md

 # hello-world
-just another respository
+another respository
 Hi Humans!

-Hubot here, i like Node,JS and Coffeescript
+Hubot here, i like Node,JS and Coffeescript（that's what I'm made of!）.
+I've had tacos on the moon and find them far superior to Earth tacos.